iblameadarsh/zf-assement-app/README.md

    b.Agent retrieving list of clients/users they've registered.[GET]
    c. products/ - A viewset for admin to list, create products [GET,POST].
    d.
 Agents and users buying/creating orders for desired products.
-[GET]
+[GET] The authentication part where I validate token and retrieve user details in each view can be improved, those certain lines of repetitive code could've been avoided but would've required susbsequent time in setting up permissions and jwt customizations  and that would be a detour from completing the task, hence I went for a consistent approach.